 \section{Experiments}

-In this section, we verify the effect of using our proposed pixel-level and channel-level feature self-relations as the representation for self-supervised learning.
-We give the training settings in~\secref{sec:settings} and introduce multiple evaluation protocols in~\secref{sec:evaluation}.
-Then, we compare our method with existing methods in~\secref{sec:performance}, showing stable improvement over multiple baselines.
-In~\secref{sec:Ablation}, we conduct ablations to clarify designing choices.
+This section verifies the effect of using proposed spatial and channel self-relations as representations for self-supervised learning.
+We give the pre-training settings in~\secref{sec:settings}.
+In~\secref{sec:performance}, we compare our method with existing methods on multiple evaluation protocols, showing stable improvement over multiple methods.
+In~\secref{sec:Ablation}, we conduct ablations to clarify design choices.